-- 1. 2.75 cumulative overall GPA, and 2.75 cumulative GPA in major courses, SES core, and corequisite courses. - 2.
-Approval from the Exercise Science Program Coordinator, the Chairperson of the Dept. of Sport and Exercise Sciences, and the Dean of the School of Human Performance and Leisure Sciences. - 3.
-Completion of 118 undergraduate credit hours at the end of the semester. - 4.
-Completion of the Barry University Application, including a letter of intent.
+- 2.75 cumulative overall GPA, and 2.75 cumulative GPA in major courses, SES core, and corequisite courses. - Approval from the Exercise Science Program Coordinator, the Chairperson of the Dept. of Sport and Exercise Sciences, and the Dean of the School of Human Performance and Leisure Sciences. - 3.
+Completion of 118 undergraduate credit hours at the end of the semester. - Completion of the Barry University Application, including a letter of intent and two letters of recommendation.